 The Pierogi Process

 If you’re not a Babci, or you’ve never seen one at work, then you might not realize how much goes into actually making pierogi.
 We spend every Tuesday night in our pierogi shop in North Haven, CT.
 There, we mix our fresh dough using Babci’s original recipe, roll it out, and cut circles out of it.
 Then, we place little balls of filling onto the circles, pinch them shut, and put them into the boil.
 Lastly, we cool them off, package them up, and into the freezer they go.
-Some of them are sold to the public to take home and prepare, and others are cooked up by us at local fairs, breweries, and wineries.
+Then they get cooked up for you at local fairs, breweries, and wineries.
 We hope that they’re the best pierogi you’ve ever had in Connecticut (and anywhere else for that matter)!